officelearn/azure-docs.sv-se/articles/azure-functions/functions-reference-fsharp.md

 * `System.Web.Http`
 * `System.Net.Http.Formatting`.

-Dessutom kan följande sammansättningar är speciella bokstäver och kan refereras till av simplename (t.ex. `#r "AssemblyName"`):
+In addition, the following assemblies are special cased and may be referenced by simplename (e.g. `#r "AssemblyName"`):

 * `Newtonsoft.Json`
 * `Microsoft.WindowsAzure.Storage`